com-480-data-visualization/com-480-project-Certified-Lover-Data/README.md

 Additionally, a **geographic visualization** will illustrate the **current daily distribution of top genres across different regions**, providing insights into how music tastes vary worldwide and how certain genres gain global traction.

-Finally, on a fun interactive note, we will develop a **machine learning model** that is trained to identify what particular features correspond to what genre permitting the realtime inference of the genre closest to a user’s taste based off his chosen musical features inputted through the website.
-This allows listeners to discover the tracks that align most with their preferences through the predicted genre.
+Finally, on a fun and interactive note, we will develop a machine learning model trained to identify which specific feature values (danceability, acousticness, etc.) correspond to particular genres.
+This will enable real-time inference of the genre that best matches a user’s taste based on their selected musical features inputted through the website.
+Listeners can then discover tracks that align closely with their preferences via the predicted genre.
+A similarity measure will be calculated between the user’s input and the ground truth values of tracks to identify the closest match, accompanied by a similarity percentage (e.g., 93% similarity).

 Can we predict the future of music trends?
 Let’s dive in and find out.